alurubalakarthikeya/CalGPA/README.md

 ---

-<q>"Success is the sum of small efforts, repeated day in and day out.
-Keep tracking your progress, stay focused, and let every goal guide you to the next achievement."</q>
+<q>Success is the sum of small efforts, repeated day in and day out.
+Keep tracking your progress, stay focused, and let every goal guide you to the next achievement.</q>

 ## Tools